mmetting/RSS-Reader-Demo-RSS-Connector/README.md

 ![alt text](./pictures/deployment_finished.png "Deployment finished")

 ## Test the MBaaS Service
-You should now also be able to test this MbaaS Service:
+You should now also be able to test this MBaaS Service:

 - Click on the `Docs` tab
 - Click on `Try it` to call out for RSS feeds